 To see the entire content of the longer menu names in on the NVIDIA Display menu, you can use the scroll bar or use the tool tip feature.
-See "Tool Tips" on page 51 and Figure 4.7.
+See "Tool Tips" on page 52 and Figure 4.7.

 - nView Display Mode.
 This menu option does not appear if you have only one display device attached.
 It appears only when you have more than one display device attached.
-For complete details on using the nView Display Modes features, see the next chapter "Using nView Multi-Display Modes" on page 52.
+For complete details on using the nView Display Modes features, see the Chapter 5 "Using nView Multi-Display Modes" on page 53.

 - Performance and Quality Settings

 - Overlay Controls

 - Full Screen Video

 - NVRotate

 - Temperature Settings.
-This option is available on newer GPUs, such as GeForce FX, and on certain older GPUs.
+This option is available on newer GPUs, such as Quadro FX (GeForce FX) and on certain older GPUs.

-- Refresh Rate Override
+Refresh Rate Override